Dee Strange-Gordon: Los Angeles Dodgers

-At the start of 2011, Gordon was the Dodgers' best prospect according to Baseball America.
-After an injury to shortstop Rafael Furcal, the Dodgers purchased Gordon's contract on June 6, 2011, and he made his major league debut in the top of the ninth as a pinch runner against the Philadelphia Phillies that night, and scored a run.
+After an injury to shortstop Rafael Furcal, the Dodgers purchased Gordon's contract on June 6, 2011, and he made his major league debut in the top of the ninth as a pinch runner against the Philadelphia Phillies that night and scored a run.
 His father was in attendance.
-The next day, in his first start, he had hits in his first three major league at bats and had a stolen base.
-In a game against the Los Angeles Angels of Anaheim on July 1, Gordon stole second, third, and home in the same inning.
+The next day, in his first start, he had hits in his first three major league at bats and stole one base.
+In a game against the Los Angeles Angels of Anaheim on July 1, Gordon stole second, third, and, home in the same inning.
 He became the first Dodger player since Harvey Hendrick in 1928 and the first Major Leaguer since Jayson Werth on May 12, 2009 to accomplish that feat.
 Gordon appeared in 56 games for the Dodgers, hitting .304 with 24 stolen bases.
 He also stole 30 bases for the Isotopes, giving him a total of 54 between the majors and the minors in 2011.
-In just 56 games for the Dodgers, Gordon's 24 stolen bases were tied for the most by a rookie during the 2011 season.
+In just 56 games for the Dodgers, Gordon's 24 stolen bases tied for the most by a rookie during the 2011 season.
 He was selected to the Topps All-Star Rookie team.

 Gordon hit his first career home run on May 1, 2012, leading off the game against Jhoulys Chacín of the Colorado Rockies.
 On June 1, 2012, Gordon was part of a Dodgers lineup that featured the sons of five former Major Leaguers (along with Tony Gwynn Jr., Iván DeJesús Jr., Jerry Hairston Jr. and Scott Van Slyke).
 This was the first time in Major League history that this had occurred.
-It was also the first time a starting infield of four major league sons had ever occurred: first baseman Van Slyke, second baseman Hairston, third baseman De Jesus and shortstop Gordon.
+It was also the first time a starting infield of four major league sons had ever occurred: first baseman Van Slyke, second baseman Hairston, third baseman DeJesús, and shortstop Gordon.
 Gordon was leading the league in stolen bases when he tore the UCL in his right thumb on a successful steal of third base on July 4 against the Cincinnati Reds.
 He did not rejoin the club until September 11, by which time the club had acquired Hanley Ramírez to play shortstop.
 With his starting spot gone, Gordon was relegated to a pinch running role the remainder of the season.
 Overall, in 2012, he played in 87 games and hit .228 with 32 steals.
 After the season, he played for the Tigres del Licey in the Dominican Winter League.